 Although you may be healthy now, what will you do if you become disabled?
 Who will take care of your medical needs?
 Have you designated a power of attorney who can handle your financial and legal affairs?

-Strauss & Associates, P.A., located in Asheville and Hendersonville, North Carolina, helps clients of all ages plan for disabilities.
+Strauss Attorneys, PLLC, located in Asheville and Hendersonville, North Carolina, helps clients of all ages plan for disability.
 We will work with you and your financial advisor, if you have one, to develop a comprehensive plan that addresses all aspects of a potential disability.

-In establishing your disability plan, we look at factors such as your current financial situation and your goals and wishes should you become disabled.
+When establishing your disability plan, we look at factors such as your current financial situation and your goals and wishes should you become disabled.
 We take the time to really get to know your situation, so we can tailor a plan that meets your exact needs.
-With the help of a variety estate planning tools, we work hard to create a plan that is beneficial for you.
+With the help of a variety estate planning tools, we create a plan that benefits you and your loved ones.

 There a few simple, yet important, aspects of planning for disabilities:

-- Appoint a health care agent: Similar to a power of attorney, a health care agent can make medical decisions on your behalf.
-This person also has the exclusive ability to obtain health records protected by HIPPA, but it is still important to include a specific provision that allows them to do so in order to avoid any potential conflict.
+Similar to a power of attorney, a health care agent can make medical decisions on your behalf.
+This person also has the exclusive ability to obtain health records protected by HIPAA, but it is still important to include a specific provision that allows them to do so in order to avoid any potential conflict.